chujo-chujo/NewGRF-Extractor/README.md

 ## Manual

 1. Unpack the ZIP archive.
-2. 'NewGRF_Extractor.exe' needs to be in the OpenTTD user files folder, right next to 'openttd.cfg'.
+2. 'NewGRF_Extractor.exe' needs to be in the **OpenTTD user files** folder, right next to 'openttd.cfg'.<br />
    (If you're on Windows, it’s likely _C:\Users\your_username\Documents\OpenTTD_)
-3. Run the app.
+4. Run the app.
 The first thing you see should be a list of your presets.

 ![Step 1](/_readme/1.png)

 4. When you click on a preset, its NewGRFs will be displayed.
-5. To choose the destination directory, use the button "Copy NewGRFs to...".
+5. To choose the destination directory, use the button **'Copy NewGRFs to...'**.

 ![Step 2](/_readme/2.png)